mlizchap/stacks-and-queues/README.md

 ### Queue Methods
 #### enqueue()
+- create a new node
+- if there is no first node - assign the newly created node to `this.first`
+- if there is a first node - assign current to the first node and iterate through the node, changing `current` to `current.next` and once there is no `current.next` assign the new node to it.
+- increase the size;
+- return the node.

 #### dequeue()
-- enqueue() - creates a new node and adds to the first of the queue
+- assign `temp` to the first node.
-- dequeue() -
+- make the old `first` node the `first.next` node.
+- decrease the size;
+- return the `temp` node (the first node being removed)

 ## Example Problems